Anthony Sabatini: Donald Trump

+After President Trump endorsed Sabatini's primary opponent in 2024, Sabatini has been a critic of Donald Trump.

 COVID-19

 In July 2020, a Florida resident filed an ethics complaint against Sabatini in connection with his involvement in several mask mandate lawsuits.
 The complaint was in response to a press release about the lawsuit that printed Sabatini's official House email address as the press contact and alleged that this violates a Florida State Statute about misuse of public position.

 Sabatini has filed at least 14 lawsuits during the COVID-19 pandemic challenging local ordinances requiring the use of face coverings.
 On September 2, 2020, he received his sixth loss from the filed suits that have so far been heard.